When Keto Energy Doesn’t Feel Stable

 A common reaction to fatigue is increasing water intake.
 While hydration is important, water alone does not restore electrolyte balance.

-Without sufficient sodium, potassium, and magnesium, increased water intake can further dilute mineral levels and maintain symptoms of low energy.
+Without sufficient sodium, potassium, and magnesium, increased water intake can further dilute mineral levels and exacerbate symptoms of low energy.

 This is why hydration strategies on keto need to include electrolytes—not just fluids.